Why is my internet slow?

 Contact your NBN provider

-If you have tried everything on this list but are still asking, ‘why is my internet so slow?’ it’s time to contact your NBN provider.
-The problem could very well be faulty hardware on the NBN provider’s part, such as wiring to the home or a problem with the local node.
+If you have tried everything on this list but are still asking, ‘why is my internet so slow?’ it’s time to contact your internet or NBN provider.
+The problem could be on their end.
+For example, faulty hardware, wiring issues or a problem with the local node.
 It could even be something within the home, such as a faulty modem-router or a dodgy ethernet cable.
-Needless to say, you shouldn’t put up with a service that isn’t working properly.

 Your NBN provider will likely spend some time on the phone with you before sending a technician out to analyse the problem.
 When the technician is sent out, they will investigate the issue and will have a hands-on idea of what could be wrong with your internet speed.

-Don’t try and contact NBN Co directly, as this isn’t how they handle faulty hardware matters.
+Don’t try to contact NBN Co directly.
 You’ll need to go through your NBN provider first.

 FAQs